MSFT-Cantro/project-ledger-docs/backlog/README.md

   - **Why Critical:** Essential for customer onboarding, support operations, subscription management, and troubleshooting
   - **Dependencies:** Required for managing customers as they are onboarded to the platform

+- **`SPEC_terms_conditions.md`** - Terms and conditions system for legal compliance
+  - **Why Critical:** Essential for legal protection, enforceability of agreements, and regulatory compliance
+  - **Dependencies:** Required for all billing documents (quotes, invoices, change orders) to be legally binding

 ### 🟡 High Priority (`/high/`)
 **Important for business operations and legal compliance**